 As American as Apple Pie (?)

-The oldest documented recipe for Apple Pie from England and goes back to the year 1381 .
-The pie is in many ways similar to today's typical apple pie with a top crust and filling.
-Even the list of ingredients does not read unfamiliar in its approach, if a little bizarre in its wording: "good apples, good spices, figs, raisins and pears".
+The oldest verifiable recipe for Apple Pie comes from from England and goes back to the year 1381 .
+The pie is in many ways similar to today's typical apple pie, with a top crust and filling.
+Even the list of ingredients isn't unfamiliar in its approach, albeit somewhat bizarre in its wording: "good apples, good spices, figs, raisins, and pears."

-The ingredients were Saffron colored, covered with a top crust of dough and baked until the fruits are cooked to the desired degree.
-There are variants of this recipe with and without additional soil crust, which seems to have been a later addition to the recipe.
+The ingredients were Saffron colored, covered with a top crust of dough and baked until the fruit is cooked to your desired degree.
+There are variations of this recipe with and without additional soil crust, which seems to have been a later addition to the recipe.

-However, with the widespread use of apples across the continent, it did not take long for the sweet dessert to spread beyond national borders and give rise to some local variations.
+However, with the widespread distribution of apples across the continent, it wasn't long before the sweet dessert spread beyond national borders and gave rise to some local variations.

-The Dutch Apple Pie, also known as " Appeltaerten ", is prepared like its English cousin.
-After the first baking process, the top crust is removed and the contents are mixed with a little cream.
-The cake then rises back into the oven until the mixture inside has dried.
+The Dutch Apple Pie, also known as " Appeltaerten ," is prepared like its English cousin.
+After the first baking, however, the top crust is removed and the contents are whisked with a little cream.
+The pie then rises back into the oven until the mixture inside has dried.

 Another variant is the French Apple Tart .
-Here the blueprint of the English pie is turned on its head.
-Instead of a top crust, the tart has only a bottom crust on which the ingredients that would otherwise serve as the filling are layered. caramelizing The shape of the cake is retained after cutting.
+Here, the blueprint of the English pie is turned on its head.
+Instead of a top crust, the tart has only a base crust on which the ingredients that would otherwise serve as the filling are layered.
+Caramelize The shape of the cake is retained after cutting.
 An interesting exception here is Tarts from Normandy , which follow the British example much more closely, including the top crust.

-In Sweden, too, apple pie is a popular dessert among all age groups.
-However, this version is more of a Apple Crumble , mixed with breadcrumbs instead of traditional pie crust.
-The Swedes also have another variation of apple pie, the " äppelkaka ", a Spongecake in which apple pieces are mixed.
+In Sweden, apple pie is also a popular dessert for all age groups.
+However, this version is more of a Apple crumble , mixed with breadcrumbs instead of traditional pie crust.
+The Swedes also have another variation of apple pie, the " äppelkaka ", a Sponge cake in which apple pieces are mixed.

 Last but not least, there is the Austrian variant: Apple strudel .
 Except for the apples, there are hardly any similarities to the English recipe.
-One side of a thin puff pastry sheet (instead of the typical thick pie crust) is covered with apple compote and then the sheet is rolled up into a roll.
+One side of a thin puff pastry sheet (instead of the typical thick pie crust) is filled with Apple compote and then the sheet is rolled up into a roll.
 The strudel, unlike other apple pies, is baked in a rectangular shape baked instead of in the traditionally round pie shape .
-The way it is cut is also different.
+The cutting is also different.
 Apple pie and its variations are usually served in triangular pieces.
-Strudel, on the other hand, is cut and served in slices due to its rectangular shape, similar to Stollen .
+Strudel, on the other hand, is more likely to be sliced and served due to its rectangular shape. similar to Stollen .

-The traditional toppings are the same for all variants.
-Apple pie, apple strudel, apple tart etc. are usually served with a scoop of ice cream or a blob cream or vanilla pudding .
+The traditional toppings are the same for all versions.
+Apple pie, apple strudel, apple tart, etc. are usually served with a scoop of ice cream or a blob cream or Vanilla pudding .

 But back to America.

-When the yields of local American fruits were reduced by the import of European honey bees finally began to rise and the hygiene standards and thus improved the water used, the settlers were finally free to use their fruits for purposes other than just cider.
+When the yields of local American fruits were reduced by the import of European honey bees finally began to rise and the Hygiene standards and thus improved the water used, the settlers were finally free to use their fruit for purposes other than just cider.

-The first recorded mention of a American apple pies comes from from 1697 and the first purely American cookbook "American Cookery" from 1796 even contains two different recipes for what is called the “typical American” cake.
+The first recorded mention of a American apple pies comes from from 1697 and the first all-American cookbook “American Cookery” from 1796 even contains two different recipes for what is called the “typical American” cake.

-Interestingly, the European origin of the court from that point on systematically hidden and the Apple Pie became the symbol for American patriotism explained as we know it today.
-In the 1940s, the iconic motto was created “As American as Apple Pie” as an expression of national pride.
+Interestingly, the European origin of the court from this point on systematically hidden and the Apple Pie became the symbol for American patriotism explained as we still know it today.
+In the 1940s, the iconic motto “As American as Apple Pie” as an expression of national pride.

 Ultimately, the pure American episode but more of an epilogue in the centuries-old history of apple pie and not the purely American national saga that many promote it as.